 There are a few reasons why Plovdiv is one of our favorite new European cities.
 First, its rich history as one of Europe’s oldest cities can be witnessed all over town.
 There are historical ruins from its occupation by both Ancient Rome and the Ottoman Empire.
 You can actually go to live music performances in an Ancient Romand Theatre!

 We also love the distinct differences between Plovdiv’s different neighborhoods.
-In Kapana, the colorful street art and slew of coffee shops give off a hipster vibe.
-Yet in old town, the cobblestone streets and dated architecture transport you back in time.
+In the Kapana neighborhood, the colorful street art and slew of coffee shops give off a hipster vibe.
+Yet in Old Town, the cobblestone streets and dated architecture transport you back in time.
 Each of the neighborhoods have amazing things to do, but they’re still close together and very walkable.